THE TERROR OF THE LORD (EXCERPT OF THE MAINSPRING)

-Behold, I will cast her into a bed, and them that commit adultery with her into great tribulation, except they repent of their deeds.
+“Indeed I will cast her into a sickbed, and those who commit adultery with her into great tribulation, unless they repent of their deeds.
 (Revelation 2:22)

-"I will give unto every one of you according to your works."
-"According to your works."
-"Your works"!
+“I will give to each one of you according to your works.”
+“According to your works.”
+“Your works”!

 There are numerous other passages throughout the New Testament.

 A spirit of blindness has fallen upon Christian believers.
 They cannot see what is plainly written.
 They do not have eyes to see or ears to hear the Lord.
 The result of the lawless-grace-rapture teaching is spiritual blindness.